 - arrivl.ai, "Each AI crawls a website completely differently," a 3-month study of ~11 million crawler logs across 34 sites (2026): GPTBot and Meta's bot repeatedly request /llms.txt even when absent; Claude's live bot is single-page ~75% of the time; Bytespider out-crawls Google plus OpenAI on some sites.
 Shared by u/UptownOnion on r/aeo. reddit.com/r/aeo (data: arrivl.ai).

-Related, deeper on this site: the GEO / AI-citation playbook, how I use AI for SEO and GEO, and treating a website as LLM infrastructure.
+Related, deeper on this site: straight answers to the AEO questions people actually ask, the GEO / AI-citation playbook, and treating a website as LLM infrastructure.